bryanlundberg/NexusTimer/README.md

 ## Overview

 ![enter image description here](https://raw.githubusercontent.com/bryanlundberg/NexusTimer/main/public/portrait.png)

-Track your Rubik's Cube times with user an interface inspired by [Twisty Timer](https://github.com/aricneto/TwistyTimer) for a comparable desktop experience.
+**NexusTimer** is an app designed for tracking your training sessions on the Rubik's Cube, featuring a user interface inspired by [Twisty Timer](https://github.com/aricneto/TwistyTimer) to provide a comparable desktop experience.

 ![rainbow](https://raw.githubusercontent.com/bryanlundberg/NexusTimer/main/.github/images/rainbow.png)

 ## About The Project

 For those new to speedcubing, it's a challenge where cubers aim to solve the Rubik's Cube as quickly as possible.
-Achieving a fast solve time is the goal.
+Currently, the world record stands at 3.13 seconds (51.12% faster than the video below by [Feliks Zemdegs](https://www.worldcubeassociation.org/persons/2009ZEMD01) 😁).

 <div align="center">
   <img src="https://raw.githubusercontent.com/bryanlundberg/NexusTimer/main/.github/images/wr.gif" alt="Speedcubing preview">